candiddev/etcha/hugo/content/docs/guides/get-etcha.md

 ## Container

 Etcha containers are available on [GitHub](https://github.com/candiddev/etcha/pkgs/container/etcha).
+They include Etcha and Busybox.

 You can create an alias to run Etcha as a container: